 My first solo trip, new place, and trekking were giving me high palpitations but my inner strength and enthusiasm did not deter my plans.

-Kheerganga Peak is in the midst of Parvati Valley of Kasol town in Kullu District in Himachal Pradesh is perched at an altitude of approximately 2950m.
+Kheerganga Peak is in the midst of Parvati Valley of Kasol town in Kullu District in Himachal Pradesh and is perched at an altitude of approximately 2950m.

 .
-Although it is not popular amongst professional trekkers for its relaxed and chill out atmosphere it is must to do for an amateur or an aspiring trekker.
+Although it is not popular amongst professional trekkers for its relaxed and chill-out atmosphere it is must to do for an amateur or an aspiring trekker.

 I started my trek by 8 am the next day with the guide arranged by the club as I had booked online in advance to avoid last minute rush.
 The trek is about 13 km and 9000 plus feet high and it takes about 4-5 hours to climb depending upon your fitness level.
 I was told by my guide that there are people including him have climbed it in 2 hours also.
 Yes, that’s true!

-From Kasol you have to take the local bus which takes about an hour or so to reach the base of Kheerganga, the town Barshaini.
-Barshaini town has some Dhabas to fuel you with carbs before trekking, shops with basic amenities a bus and a taxi stand.
-In case you forget to carry trekking pole, which is a must, there are vendors selling wooden sticks.
+From Kasol you have to take the local bus which takes about an hour or so to reach the base of Kheerganga, the town of Barshaini.
+Barshaini town has some Dhabas to fuel you with carbs before trekking, shops with basic amenities a bus, and a taxi stand.
+In case you forget to carry a trekking pole, which is a must, there are vendors selling wooden sticks.
 At this point, where also lies the Hydro Power plant, you can witness thundering River Parvati down the gorges and magnificent mountains to soothe your eyes.

-Crossing all the zigzag narrow paths, water streams and rocky patches you will finally see some colorful tents and eating joints.
+Crossing all the zigzag narrow paths, water streams, and rocky patches you will finally see some colorful tents and eating joints.
 As per the government rules stay or camping up there in Kheerganga is banned now.
 So it is advisable to start early and descend on the same day before sunset.
 However, one can take their own camps and stay provided you do litter at all.

 To Reach: By bus from Delhi or Chandigarh to Kasol or Bhuntar.
 You can choose to stay in camps or hotels in Kasol.
 It is one and a half hours by road from Kasol to Barshaini from where the trek starts.
-Regular state roadways buses ply every one hour.
+Regular state roadways buses ply every hour.